Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Greater Star Spawn Emissary (VRGR).md

   "name": "Attack"
 - "desc": "The emissary causes the ground in a 20-foot square that it can see within\
     \ 90 feet of it to turn into teeth and maws until the start of its next turn.\
     \ The area becomes difficult terrain for the duration.
-Any creature takes 10 (dice:\
+Any creature takes dice:\
-    \ 3d6|avg (3d6)) piercing damage for each 5 feet it moves on this terrain."
+    \ 3d6|avg (3d6) piercing damage for each 5 feet it moves on this terrain."
   "name": "Warp Space (Costs 2 Actions)"
 - "desc": "The emissary unleashes a psychic wave.
 Each creature within 30 feet of\
-    \ the emissary must succeed on a DC 23 Wisdom saving throw or take 32 (dice:\
+    \ the emissary must succeed on a DC 23 Wisdom saving throw or take dice: 5d12|avg\
-    \ 5d12|avg (5d12)) psychic damage.
-In addition, every spell ends on creatures\
+    \ (5d12) psychic damage.
+In addition, every spell ends on creatures and objects\
-    \ and objects of the emissary's choice in that area."
+    \ of the emissary's choice in that area."
   "name": "Mind Cloud (Costs 3 Actions)"
 "source":
 - "VRGR"